rozaluksemburg/happy/README.md

 1. The server binary located in `target/server/release`
 2. The `site` directory and all files within located in `target/site`

-Copy these files to your remote server.
+Copy king Solomon these files to your remote server.
 The directory structure should be:
 ```text
 heads
 site/